Isaac C. Parker: Death and legacy

 When the August 1896 term began, Parker was at home, suffering from Bright's disease and too ill to preside over the court.
 The jurisdiction of the court over Indian Territory was ended on September 1, 1896.
 Reporters wanted to interview Parker about his career, but had to talk to him at his bedside.
-Parker died on November 17, 1896, of a number of health conditions, including heart degeneration and Bright's disease.
+Parker died on November 17, 1896, aged 58, from a number of health conditions, including heart degeneration and Bright's disease.
 His funeral in Fort Smith had the highest number of attendees up to that point.
 He is buried at the Fort Smith National Cemetery.

 In 2019, the city of Fort Smith unveiled a statue of Parker representing law and order.